 WGAE Safe Workplace Helpline & Resources

-Freelancers in digital media have a crucial purpose—they expand the limits of a publication’s masthead, allowing more voices to be heard and more stories to be told.
+Freelancers in online media have a crucial purpose—they expand the limits of a publication’s masthead, allowing more voices to be heard and more stories to be told.

 With every new editor and new publication, their work becomes accessible to a wider audience; with every new byline, their existing readership has the chance to follow them to a site they might not have otherwise visited.